eric930711/GSDD/README.md

 :book: **GSDD: Generative Space Dataset Distillation for Image Super-Resolution (AAAI-2024)** :tada: :tada: :tada:

-:computer:This is the official implementation of GSDD in The 38th Annual AAAI Conference on Artificial Intelligence.
+:computer:This is the official version of the implementation of the paper GSDD accepted at the 38th Annual AAAI Conference on Artificial Intelligence.

 ![First page](https://github.com/eric930711/GSDD/blob/main/Figure/R1.png)